-Located on a large flat plain between Addis Ababa and Djibouti, Dire Dawa is meant to become the main economic hub of eastern Ethiopia.
-Nowadays, it hosts a high density of commercial activities, including markets that generate important flows of goods and people at different scales, putting pressure on roads and public spaces.
+Located on a large flat plain between Addis Ababa and Djibouti, Dire Dawa is meant to become the main economic hub of eastern Ethiopia, Nowadays, it hosts a high density of commercial activities, including markets that generate important flows of goods and people at different scales, putting pressure on roads and public spaces.
 In the medium term, national freight transit is expected to increase, along with the development of the national road network and the integration of the new railway into the logistic system.

 477,000 trips are made daily in Dire Dawa.
-Mobility patterns reveal a relatively high propensity to move (1.8 daily trips per inhabitant).
-Dire Dawa is located on a secondary national/international freight corridor between Addis Ababa and Djibouti, meaning that a significant volume of trucks transit through the city.
-Dire Dawa currently does not have any transportation master plan.
+Mobility patterns reveal a relatively high propensity to move (1.8 daily trips per inhabitant), Dire Dawa is located on a secondary national/international freight corridor between Addis Abeba and Djibouti, meaning that a significant volume of trucks transit through the city.
+Dire Dawa has no transportation master plan, but there exists an Ethiopian Transport Master Plan 2022-2052.

 Two railway lines currently serve Dire Dawa.
-The century old Ethio-Djiboutian railway is now nearly disused and only operates one or two regional services between Dire Dawa and Dewele at the Djibutian border.
-The new Chinese-built railway line between Addis Abeba and Djibouti is operating since 2018 and links both passenger and freight services with a planned dry port near the new station.
+The century-old Ethio-Djiboutian railway is now nearly disused and only operates one or two regional services between Dire Dawa and Dewele at the Djibutian border.
+The new Chinese-built railway line between Addis Ababa and Djibouti has been operating since 2018 and links both passenger and freight services with a planned dry port near the new station.
 Railway services do not yet appear as a competitive alternative to road freight, but services are only beginning.